Allen Steck: Later life and death

 Allen celebrated his 70th birthday by reascending the Steck-Salathé Route.
 His nickname is "the Silver Fox."

-His 75th birthday was marked by meeting up with a large group of friends at Red Rocks, climbing classics like the Crimson Crysalis, Lotta Balls and the chimneys of Epinephrine.
-Allen also gave a slide show at Desert Rock Sports of the first ascent of the Hummingbird Ridge of Mt.
-Logan - slides that had been in storage since the early 1960s.

 At 86, Steck was still gym climbing twice a week, public speaking, and occasionally visiting the high peaks.

 His memoir, A Mountaineer's Life, was published by Patagonia in 2017.

 Steck died on February 23, 2023, at the age of 96.

 Legacy

 Jointly with Norman Clyde, he was the first recipient of the Sierra Club's Francis P. Farquhar Mountaineering Award in 1970.

 In 1995, he won the American Alpine Club's Literary Award for co-authoring Fifty Classic Climbs of North America with Steve Roper.